 Passenger Train Travel

 Brightline will use the existing Florida East Coast Railway corridor between Miami and Cocoa, and is building new track along State Road 528 between Cocoa and Orlando.
 Once complete, it will serve residents and visitors in this area with a train that is convenient, safe, fast and environmentally friendly.

 This train doesn’t just do wonders for transportation.
 It does a lot for the Florida community.
 Over the next eight years, it will have a direct, positive impact on Florida’s economy.
 During construction, it will create nearly 10,000 jobs.
 It will also require zero funding from taxpayers.
 And it’s all moving full-speed ahead.

 Modern Passenger Rail

 Driving from Miami to Orlando takes about four hours.
-All Aboard Florida's Brightline train will allow passengers to cover that same distance in about three hours — while reading, relaxing or simply enjoying a more productive way to travel.
+Brightline will allow passengers to cover that same distance in about three hours — while reading, relaxing or simply enjoying a more productive way to travel.

 Quality passenger rail holds the power to transform the travel experience.
 Rather than putting miles on your own car, paying for gas and navigating heavy traffic, passengers can sit back and enjoy the ride.
-Brightline will deliver you to Orlando, Miami and destinations in between faster than when driving — and you will arrive more relaxed, refreshed and comfortable.
+Brightline will deliver you to your destination faster than when driving — and you will arrive more relaxed, refreshed and comfortable.

 Service Begins in 2017

-The route will open for service between Miami and West Palm Beach in 2017, with full-service from Miami to Orlando following later that year.
-In the meantime, All Aboard Florida will be improving the route between Miami and Cocoa, building out the route between Cocoa and Orlando, and constructing modern rail stations in Miami, Fort Lauderdale and West Palm Beach.
+Brightline will launch service between Miami and West Palm Beach in 2017, with service from Miami to Orlando following.
+In the meantime, All Aboard Florida will be improving the route between Miami and Cocoa, building out the route between Cocoa and Orlando, and constructing modern train stations in Miami, Fort Lauderdale and West Palm Beach.